Excimer lamp: UV production

 where Rg2* is an excimer molecule, RgX* is an exciplex molecule, Rg is an atom of rare gas, and X is an atom of halogen.

 Excimer molecule formation

 It is convenient to generate excimer molecules in a plasma.
 Electrons play an important role in a plasma and, in particular, in the formation of excimer molecules.
-To be able generating efficiently excimer molecules, the working medium (plasma) should contain sufficient concentration of electrons with energies that are high enough to produce the precursors of the excimer molecules, which are mainly excited and ionized rare gas atoms.
+To efficiently generate excimer molecules, the working medium (plasma) should contain sufficient concentration of electrons with energies that are high enough to produce the precursors of the excimer molecules, which are mainly excited and ionized rare gas atoms.
 Introduction of power into a gaseous mixture results in the formation of excited and ionized rare gas atoms as follows: